Iowa Knife Laws

 This knife is usually used for the sole purpose of fighting or killing someone and is therefore considered a dangerous weapon.

-See also: Michigan Knife Laws 101: A Comprehensive Guide
+See also: Knife Laws in Jamaica

 It is highly prohibited in Iowa, as well as in many other states in the USA.